-Use this service to create a UK catch certificate for fish and shellfish caught by UK flagged vessels for export.
+Use the Fish Export Service to create a UK catch certificate for fish and shellfish caught by UK flagged vessels for export.

 You’ll need a separate catch certificate for each export.

 The certificate allows you to export fishery products to